andrewhood125/java-sudoku/README.md

-java-soduko
+java-sudoku
 ===========

 Current state: Complete.
 ComputerPlayer can be optimized and may not finish on hard puzzles.

 ToDO: Check bounds on NormalPlayer input

-Soduko written in Java.
+Sudoku written in Java.

-This version of Soduko is console based and has two playing methods.
+This version of sudoku is console based and has two playing methods.
 There is a NormalPlayer class that allows play as you would expect.
 There is a ComputerPlayer class that automatically solves the puzzle and you get to watch as it makes each move.

 Getting Started
 ===============
+1. ````java -jar Sudoku.jar````

+or

-1. ````javac Soduko.java````
+1. ````javac Sudoku.java````
-2. ````java Soduko````
+2. ````java Sudoku````

 Class Descriptions
 ==================

-Soduko.java -- This class holds the main method which jump starts the game.
+Sudoku.java -- This class holds the main method which jump starts the game.
 It creates a new instance of Gameboard and Player (NormalPlayer, Computer Player) it then enters the main game loop which will continue until the gameboard is filled and it passes a few checks confirming that board is correct.

 Tile.java -- Is a single location on the board and holds a 1-9 or possibly empty.